ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/admin.md

 ##### Notification Groups
     - Grouping Employees for sending emails
+       For ex: Employees Ann,Jessica,Bari and Peter can be grouped by creating a new      Notification group. while giving a mail if you select this notification group,     mail will be send to all employees in a particular group
     - Employees can be added/removed from a Notification Group

 ##### Issue Type